COLLEGE OF APPLIED & NATURAL SCIENCES

 Becoming a Registered Dietitian Nutritionist

 Louisiana Tech’s Nutrition and Dietetics degree—RD concentration serves to prepare individuals to be Registered Dietitian Nutritionists (RD or RDN).
 Registered dietitian nutritionists work in food service management positions in hospitals and other health care facilities, school systems, universities, and private corporations.
 They work in clinical settings in hospitals and long term care facilities, and in out-patient settings like dialysis centers, diabetes treatment centers and cardiac rehabilitation centers.
-Registered dietitian nutritionists also work in community settings such as public health departments, weight loss clinics, physicians’ offices and private practice.
+Registered dietitian nutritionists also work in community settings such as public health departments, physicians’ offices and private practice.

 In order to practice Nutrition and Dietetics in the state of Louisiana, as well as in most other states, you must be a Registered Dietitian Nutritionist (RD or RDN), and you must be licensed.
 State licensure laws protect the titles “dietitian” and “nutritionist”.
 You cannot call yourself a dietitian or nutritionist and you cannot practice the profession, even if you have a degree in dietetics, unless you are a registered dietitian nutritionist.
 The Louisiana Board of Examiners in Dietetics and Nutrition (LBEDN, www.lbedn.org) licenses registered dietitians in the state.